Australian bushfires extinguished, but climate rows rage on

 At the same time, the centrist wing of his party has criticised his climate targets as inadequate.

-Meanwhile rebel members of opposition Labor met secretly to steer the centre-left party´s leadership toward a more overtly pro-coal stance.
+Meanwhile rebel members of opposition Labour met secretly to steer the centre-left party’s leadership toward a more overtly pro-coal stance.

 One reason, he explained, is that while the hot and dry Australian continent is uniquely susceptible to the impact of climate change, it is also a world-beating source of coal.